akki2825/akkikek.github.io/_pages/about.md

 **CivicDataLab: Natural Language Processing Researcher (2019 - Present)** [Website](https://www.civicdatalab.in/) [Github](https://github.com/civicdatalab/)

 - Working with the Government of Assam in building a language platform for Assamese with the aim to digitize Assamese and English government documents, and build a Machine Translation System.
-- On the way built various tools to aid the process from data sourcing to NMT/SMT pipelines.
+- On the way, built various tools to aid the process from data sourcing to NMT/SMT pipelines.
 - I've built both Statistical Machine Translation (SMT) and Neural Machine Translation pipelines (NMT) for English-Hindi and English-Assamese.
-- Alongside I have worked on Language Complexity and Topic Modelling.
+- Alongside, I have worked on Corpus Linguistics, Language Complexity and Topic Modelling.

 **Vernacular.ai: Natural Language Processing Engineer (2017-2019)** [Website](https://vernacular.ai) [Github](https://github.com/vernacular-ai/)